Truckee Library Storytimes are back

 Special to the Sun

-Once a child reaches that adorable toddling stage, Toddler Time for 18 to 36 month olds takes center stage on Tuesdays at 10:30 a.m.
-Attention spans lengthen and powers of exploration explode.
-Toddler Time is not for the faint of heart; it’s a sometimes wild, always wacky time of sharing short books in a group, singing, dancing, maracas, bubbles, hand stamps and stickers.
+Once your child reaches that adorable toddling stage, Toddler Time for 18 to 36 month olds takes center stage on Tuesdays at 10:30 a.m.
+Attention spans lengthen somewhat and powers of exploration explode.
+Toddler Time is not for the faint of heart; itand#8217;s a sometimes wild, always wacky time of sharing short books in a group, singing, dancing, maracas, bubbles, hand stamps and stickers.

 Each of the storytimes roughly adheres to the school year schedule, taking breaks in the summer and major holiday periods.
 Once our storytime clientele graduates on to elementary school, the Truckee Library also offers both summer and winter reading programs for kids to encourage learning to read independently and to establish the lifelong habit of reading for pleasure.
 Next time, I will provide a wrap-up of this yearand#8217;s wildly successful Summer Reading Program!—

 Support Local Journalism

 Your donation will help us continue to cover COVID-19 and our other vital local news.